 Health Risks

 Alcohol is a depressant, and its effects are exaggerated in teenagers.
-Alcohol can slow down brain activity for up to two weeks after consumption and repeated alcohol abuse from a young age can carry long-term consequences for brain development.
-Some of the areas which can be permanently impacted include memory function, motor function, learning ability and attention span.
+Alcohol can slow down brain activity for up to two weeks after consumption and repeated alcohol abuse from a young age can cause long-term consequences for brain development.
+Areas permanently impacted include memory function, motor function, learning ability and attention span.
 Additionally, more life-threatening health concerns, such as heart disease, liver disease, cancer, nerve damage and respiratory infections may emerge over years of heavy drinking.

 Impaired Judgement

-Drinking impairs your judgment and while under its influence you may make decisions you otherwise would not have made when sober.
-Generally, teens who drink are more likely to engage in risky sexual behaviour, experiment with other illicit substances, get into fights and commit crimes.
+Drinking impairs your judgement, and while under its influence you may make decisions you otherwise would not have made when sober.
+Generally, teens who drink are more likely to engage in risky sexual behaviour, experiment with other illicit substances, get into fights and commit crime.

 Against the Law